 Non-resident imputed income tax declarations must be made each year by all non-resident property owners.
-The tax percentage has been reduced to 19% in respect of declarations being made in 2017 for the fiscal year of 2016.
+The tax percentage was reduced to 19% in respect of declarations being made in 2017 for the fiscal year of 2016 and continues the same for declarations being made in 2018 for the fiscal year of 2017.
 Note that imputed income tax is not payable on land that has no building on it.

 The form used for the declaration can be found here: